Markoff triples and Nielsen equivalence in $\text{SL}_2(\mathbb{F}_p)$: Introduction

-\begin{conjecture}[``Classification conjecture" \cite{wanderley}] Nielsen classes of generating pairs in $\textup{SL}_2(\bF_q)$ are uniquely determined by the Higman invariant.\end{conjecture}
+\begin{conjecture}[``Classification Conjecture" \cite{wanderley}] Nielsen classes of generating pairs in $\textup{SL}_2(\bF_q)$ are uniquely determined by the Higman invariant.\end{conjecture}

 When $G=\text{SL}_2(\bF_q)$, all matrices in $\cl_G([g_1,g_2])\cup\cl_G([g_2,g_1])$ have the same trace, so we also have a \textit{trace invariant}.
-An equivalent version of the classification conjecture, phrased in terms of the trace invariant, can be found in \cite{wanderley}.
-The trace was the invariant used in the statement of Theorem \ref{thm:main2}.
+An equivalent version of the Classification Conjecture in terms of the trace invariant can be found in \cite{wanderley}.
+(The trace invariant is used in the phrasing of Theorem \ref{thm:main2}.)

 McCullough and Wanderley also consider the coarser notion of equivalence determined by so-called $T_n$\emph{-systems}.
-Their ``$T$-classification conjecture" asserts that $T_2$-systems in $\text{SL}_2(\bF_q)$ are uniquely determined by the trace invariant.
-They prove that the classification conjecture implies the $T$-classification conjecture \cite{wanderley}.
+Their ``$T$-Classification Conjecture" asserts that $T_2$-systems in $\text{SL}_2(\bF_q)$ are uniquely determined by the trace invariant.
+They prove that the Classification Conjecture implies the $T$-Classification Conjecture \cite{wanderley}.

 Finally, McCullough and Wanderley consider the triple in $\bF_q^3$ associated to a pair of matrices $A,B\in\text{SL}_2(\bF_q)$: A triple in $\bF_q^3$ is called \textit{essential} if it is the image of a pair $(A,B)$ that generates $\text{SL}_2(\bF_q)$.
 To see the relation to Nielsen moves, let us recall a few facts relevant to the trace map above.
 First, Macbeath showed that the preimage of any triple in $\bF_q^3$ is a single nonempty $\text{SL}_2(\bF_{q^2})$-simultaneous conjugacy class of $\text{SL}_2(\bF_q)$ pairs \cite{macbeath}.
 Second, we have Fricke's trace identity, Third, we have already remarked that $\tr\,[A,B]$ is constant on Nielsen classes.
 When combined, these facts tell us that Nielsen moves permute solutions in $\bF_q^3$ to the Markoff equation for some fixed $\kappa\in\bF_q$.
 We call such solutions \textit{Markoff triples (with respect to $\kappa$)}.
 Comparing the Markoff equation to Fricke's trace identity, let us highlight the correspondence to be used when translating between $\text{SL}_2(\bF_q)$ pairs and $\bF_q$ triples.